pippinbarr/v-r-5/process/to-do.md

 - **It was because I somehow duplicated the terrain** ~~Why did the lighting on the grass suddenly start looking absolutely terrible after the doubling back from URP?~~
 - **This was because it had two materials assigned** ~~The water is totally fucked in the webgl build~~

+## Lighting tech

+- Try out a baked area light (as the only baked light in the game), make sure to check build size even if it works

 ## Island

 - ~~Scale down the island until around 20 rooms feel like they fit with a nice density versus spacing~~